 “Academic freedom” was still a new idea when John Dewey, Arthur O. Lovejoy, and other prominent scholars founded the American Association of University Professors in 1915.
 Establishing academic freedom as a cornerstone of higher education has been just one of the AAUP’s many achievements in the one hundred years since its founding.
 The standards developed by the AAUP have been adopted by colleges and universities across the country, shaping a higher education system that is renowned for excellence in teaching and research.

-The AAUP is marking its centennial by highlighting its historical role in establishing the principles that govern the academic profession.
-Through publications, events, and other activities, the AAUP will celebrate its contributions to American higher education.
+The AAUP is marking its centennial by highlighting the organization’s historical role in establishing the principles that govern the academic profession.
+The centennial timeline provides an overview of the AAUP’s major accomplishments over the past century, and the Association is celebrating these contributions to American higher education through special publications and events.
 Additional activities related to the centennial, including a centennial contest, are being coordinated by the AAUP Foundation.

 There are many ways to become involved.
 If you aren’t yet a member of the AAUP, join; if you are a member, ask a colleague to join.
 If members on your campus aren’t organized, start a chapter; if you have a chapter, consider holding a centennial-themed event or membership drive.
 Help us spread the word about the AAUP and why it matters.

 You can also show your support for restoring colleges and universities as a public good by signing the AAUP Centennial Declaration.
 Add your name to the growing ranks of citizens who support free and open higher education, learning opportunities that don't leave students with crippling debt, and new levels of engagement between campus and community.